marko-js/marko/packages/marko/docs/class-components.md

 ## Server-side rendering

 A UI component can be rendered on the server or in the browser, but stateful component instances will be automatically mounted to the DOM in the browser for both.
 If a UI component tree is rendered on the server, then Marko will recreate the UI component tree in the browser with no extra code required.
-For more details, please see [Server-side rendering](/docs/server-side-rendering/).
+For more details, please see [Rendering](/docs/rendering/).

 ## Single-file components